Botswana - Tailor Made Safaris

 There are lots of camps to choose from in the delta, with a wide range of prices.
 Here are a few of our favourites.

-Chief’s island is in the heart of the Okavango Delta and is home to two of our favourite camps, Oddballs and Delta Camp.
+Chief’s island is home to two of our favourite camps, Oddballs and Delta Camp.
 Located within walking distance of each other, these two camps are part of the same family.

 A short flight from either Maun or Kasane will take you over the Delta to a private air strip on Chief’s Island.
 From here it is just a short walk to Oddballs or a short mokoro ride to Delta Camp.